gabemontero/model-catalog-bridge/README.md

 ## Prerequisites

-- An OpenShift cluster with 3x worker nodes, with at least 8 CPU, and 32GB memory per node.
+- An OpenShift cluster with 3x worker nodes, with at least 8 CPU, and 32GB memory each.
    - on AWS `m6i.2xlarge` or `g5.2xlarge` (if GPUs are needed) work well
    - For other options, see https://aws.amazon.com/ec2/instance-types/